Gass-Dev/Gass-Dev/README.md

 I am a junior web developer, based in Paris.
 I'm doing a work-study in application design and development.
 I also do freelance in Digital Product Designer.

-💻 My stacks : API Rest, Javascript, ReactJs, NextJs, NodeJs.
+💻 My stacks : API Rest, Javascript, ReactJs, NextJs, NodeJs, Strapi.

-During my training, I will be working with ReactNative, Strapi.

 LinkedIn: https://www.linkedin.com/in/gwenaelle-fouquet/